918- 688- 9606

 One of Henderson's personal projects is photographing the castles and forts built in Africa by the Europeans during the Trans-Atlantic Slave Trade.
 His photography of these historic structures has been compiled into a book; Slavery's Castles, and a traveling exhibit; "Doors of No Return: The Remains of Africa's Slave Castles. " Doors of No Return has been exhibited at Tulsa's Philbrook Museum of Art, the Oklahoma State Capitol, and in Antwerpen, Belgium.
 This photography is also under consideration for inclusion in the Smithsonian Institute.

-Doug lives in a rural area just outside of Tulsa, Oklahoma, in a home he designed and build, with his wife of 38 years and a several dogs.
+Doug lives in a rural area near Owasso, Oklahoma, in a home he designed and build, with his wife and several dogs.